SpiraMira/HybridMode-Public/README.md

 ## TODOs (in no particular order)

-* develop scripts and wrappers
+- develop scripts and wrappers (in development)
-* add a GUI app to wrap this all up neatly
+- add a GUI app to wrap this all up neatly (in design)
-* keep track of tested machines and gpus
+- keep track of tested machines and gpus (in development)
-* add more documentation
+- add more documentation
-* add more screenshots
+- add more screenshots
+- publish repo